murphy52589/interview-material/react/todo list/README.md

 ### Stretch Goals
 - Allow todos to be deleted.
 When you hover your mouse over a todo, an X should appear on the far right side, clicking the X should remove it from the list.
-- Add hidden timestamps to todos (created_at, completed_at), these will be used for sorting
 - The active todos should be sorted by created_at descending
 - The completed todos should be sorted by completed_at ascending